Skip to Content

 The very start of the Routeburn Track crossing the first suspension bridge

-With kids, you can take a short stroll along the Dart River and even make it to Bridal Veil Falls.
+And if you choose to go on your own, you can take a short stroll along the Dart River and even make it to Bridal Veil Falls.
 This part of the track is around 8 kilometers (5 miles) return.
 Along the way, you’ll enjoy beautiful views on a well-maintained trail and the best part is, you can walk as much or as little as you want before turning around.

 16. Lake Hayes Loop